-- Received reports on the work of the Section 48 group. - Reviewed the Academy's Safeguarding and Child Protection procedures and received the SEND Information report. - Reviewed provision for students with SEN. - Reviewed the school's Admissions Policy, the Behaviour Policy and the Supporting Students with Medical Conditions Policy. - Considered actions to address top risks within its remit notably the risk of competition from other schools leading to declining student numbers and the risk of students getting drawn into gangs and being exposed to knife crime.
+- Received reports on the work of the Section 48 Working Group. - Reviewed the Academy's Safeguarding and Child Protection procedures and received the SEND Information report. - Reviewed provision for students with SEND. - Reviewed the school's Admissions Policy and the Behaviour Policy. - Considered actions to address top risks within its remit, notably the risk of competition from other schools leading to declining student numbers and the risk of students getting drawn into gangs and being exposed to knife crime.